 Language Requirement: Transfer students and all undergraduate students admitted before Fall 2015 must take up to three semesters of a modern language (through 201) or place into level 202 or above on the Placement test in order to fulfill the requirement (Dix Scholars are exempt from completing this requirement).
 Students admitted Fall 2015 and after must take two consecutive semesters of a language to complete the requirement.

 Latin Honors: Summa cum laude, magna cum laude, and cum laude are granted to graduating seniors who achieve grade point averages at a distinguished level, have earned at least 48 semester hours of letter grades, and are not in violation of the honor code.

 - Magna Cum Laude 3.75 - 3.89

 Leave of Absence: A student may apply for a leave of absence at any time after enrolling at the University.
 Students who are not registered for classes in a term but who do wish to complete their degrees at Simmons should request a Leave.
 Learn more on our Leaving Simmons page.

 Math Competency: All students must fulfill the all university requirement of math competency.
 Students can do this by passing the Mathematics Competency Test, achieving a grade in the 75th percentile or higher on either the Math SAT or Act exam, or a score of 3 or higher on an AP Calculus exam, or by passing MATH 101 or 102 at Simmons or an equivalent course at another institution.

-Modes of Inquiry: Undergraduate students entering before Fall 2015 and all Transfer students and Dix Scholars must complete the Modes requirements.
+Modes of Inquiry: Undergraduate students entering before Fall 2015 and all Transfer students and Dix Scholars who entered prior to Fall 2017 must complete the Modes requirements.
 There are six modes that Undergraduate students must complete to graduate (one course from each mode is required).
 The modes are as follows: